-Because the ADP3191/ADP3191A turn off all of the phases (switches inductors to ground), there is no ripple voltage present during load release.
-Thus, headroom does not need to be added for ripple, allowing the load release, $V{TRANREL}$, to be larger than V{TRANI} by the amount of ripple and still meet specifications.
+Because the ADP3194 turns off all of the phases (switches inductors to ground), there is no ripple voltage present during load release.
+Thus, headroom does not need to be added for ripple, allowing load release ($V{TRANREL}$) to be larger than V{TRANI} by the amount of ripple and still meet specifications.

-If V{TRAN1} and $V{TRANREL}$ are less than the desired final droop, this implies that capacitors can be removed.
+If V{TRAN1} and V{TRANREL} are less than the desired final droop, this implies that capacitors can be removed.
 When removing capacitors, also check the output ripple voltage to make sure it is still within specifications.